-By now it’s no secret that Valve has been trying to find a solution for Linux fans to be able to enjoy the same games you can play on Windows.
+By now, it’s no secret that Valve has been trying to find a solution for Linux fans to be able to enjoy the same games you can play on Windows.
 So, Valve came up with the most sensible solution – a set of compatibility tools built into Steam Play called Proton.

 While Linux gaming is easier than ever, it still isn’t on par with Windows.
-Some games won’t run at all, and others may have small graphical quirks, or decreased performance.
+Some games won’t run, and others may have minor graphical quirks or decreased performance.
 Others may require some Googling and command line tweaking to get playable.

 Find Linux-playable Windows games with Proton/Steam Play

-For example, STAR WARS Jedi: Fallen Order doesn’t have that blue Install button, but is reported as “Gold” by ProtonDB users, which means it should be very playable.
+For example, STAR WARS Jedi: Fallen Order doesn’t have that blue Install button but is reported as “Gold” by ProtonDB users, which means it should be very playable.

-If a ProtonDB listing says that a game works with a specific version of Proton, you can just right-click the game, head to Properties, and check Force the Use of a Specific Steam Play Compatibility Tool to choose the right one.
+If a ProtonDB listing says that a game works with a specific version of Proton, you can just right-click the game, head to Properties, and check “Force the Use of a Specific Steam Play Compatibility Tool” to choose the right one.

-From 0 to more than 6000 Platinum Games On Linux
+From 0 to More Than 6000 Platinum Games on Linux

-Enabling Proton on Steam client
+Enabling Proton on the Linux Steam Client

 In Steam, go to the “Settings” menu.
 Click on “Steam Play.”
 Make sure “Enable Steam Play For Supported Titles” is checked, and you’re good to go!

 So now, when you purchase a game on Steam that’s on Valve’s whitelist, instead of being told your operating system is unsupported, you’ll be able to download, install, and run the game just as you would if you were on Windows.

 Of course, you’re not limited to using Proton with games Valve’s whitelisted.
 You can enable Proton for all Windows-only games on Steam.
 This isn’t as risky as you might think.

-So, to enable Proton for all Windows games do the following.
-In the SteamPlay menu, check “enable Steam Play For All Other Titles”.
+So, to enable Proton for all Windows games, do the following.
+In the SteamPlay menu, check “enable Steam Play For All Other Titles.”
 Now you can install and run any Windows game on Steam.
 Not just the one’s on Valve’s whitelist.

 Head over to ProtonDB.
-You can search by specific titles, or explore games based on their popularity or rating.
+You can search by specific titles or explore games based on their popularity or rating.

-- Platinum games work perfectly
+- Platinum games work perfectly.

-- Gold requires some tweaks
+- Gold requires some tweaks.

-- Silver has minor issues
+- Silver has minor issues.

-- Bronze has frequent crashes or performance issues
+- Bronze has frequent crashes or performance issues.

-- Borked is broken or unplayable
+- Borked is broken or unplayable.

 Proton delivers a more reliable experience playing even old Windows games using Wine than running it on Windows 10.
 Also, the DXVK library in Proton enables running games on Linux with native or even better performance.